TheDingodile/RL_gymnasium/README.md

 ## Results

-Here are some results from the experiments, running on LunarLander-v2.
+Here are some of the interesting results from the experiments, running on LunarLander-v2.
 Don´t mind some of the title names, it's simply because I forgot to change it before running the experiment.

-## Q-learning
+### Q-learning

 ![Q-learning](trained_agents/deep_q_learn_lunarlander/reward_per_episode.png)